snyk/cli/test/smoke/iac/README.md

 Spec in this folder is used as a

-1. **"name: Infrastructure as Code Smoke Tests" Github Action** - these run every hour and upon releases.
+1. **"name: Infrastructure as Code Smoke Tests" GitHub Action** - these run every hour and upon releases.
 2. **["Infrastructure as Code Smoke Tests (Pull Requests)"] GitHub Action** - these run for pull requests to the `master` branch which include changes to files owned by group IaC.

 ### Notes on the local run